Team-Manhattan/Soldier-Heroes/README.md

     *   At least 7 types of objects
 *   Unit tests
     *   Using [Mocha](http://mochajs.org/), [Chai](http://chaijs.com/) and [SinonJS](http://sinonjs.org/)
-*   Implement a UI for your application
+*   Implement a UI for your application :white_check_mark:
     *   Use KendoUI, jQueryUI or implement your own UI logic
 *   Use some kind of web data storage, one of the following is Ok
     *   Your backend with Node.js, PHP, ASP.NET, Django, Ruby on Rails, Spring, etc...